obinnaaliogor/kubernetes-certmanager-letsencrypt/README.md

     "quote": "Non-locality is the driver of truth.
 By summoning, we vibrate.", "time": "2023-12-09T02:24:10.339076835Z"

-* Connection #0 to host quote.wiz-obi.com left intact
+* Connection #0 to host quote.obinnaaliogor.xyz left intact
 }%

 ...